camunda/camunda-docs/docs/product-manuals/operate/deployment/importer-and-archiver.md

 Configuration parameter | Description | Default value
 -----|-------------|--------------
-camunda.operate.archiver.threadsCount | Number of threads, in which data will be archived. | 1
+camunda.operate.archiver.threadsCount | Number of threads in which data will be archived. | 1
-camunda.operate.importer.threadsCount | Number of threads, in which data will be imported. | 3
+camunda.operate.importer.threadsCount | Number of threads in which data will be imported. | 3

 :::note
 Parallelization of import and archiving within one node will also happen based on Zeebe partitions, meaning only configurations with (number of nodes) * (threadsCount) <= (total number of Zeebe partitions) will make sense.
 Too many threads and nodes will still work, but some of them will be idle.